-We are planning for an in-person commencement for our fall semester graduates this December 19th at 11:30 a.m.
-More details will be available in the fall.
-As with our most recent commencement ceremonies, Hofstra University will be following New York State’s guidelines for commencements at that time.
+The University will have our commencement ceremonies for our fall semester graduates this December 21, 2023.
+More details will become available on this website as the fall semester starts.
+As with our most recent commencement ceremonies, Hofstra University will be following New York state's guidelines for commencements at that time.
 We look forward to celebrating your graduation.

 From the President

-I am looking forward to celebrating your graduation at our midyear commencement for baccalaureate, graduate, and law degree candidates on Sunday, December 19, 2021, at 11:30 a.m. at the David S. Mack Sports and Exhibition Complex, located on the North Campus.
+I am looking forward to celebrating your graduation at our Midyear commencement ceremony for baccalaureate, graduate, and law degree candidates on Thursday, December 21, 2023, at the David S. Mack Sports and Exhibition Complex, located on the North Campus.

 Ceremony Attendance and Academic Attire Orders

-Academic attire and ticket distribution will be on December 15th and 16th from 10 a.m. to 8 p.m., and will be located in the Hofstra University bookstore.
+Academic attire and ticket distribution will be on December 13 and 14, from 10 a.m. to 8 p.m., in the David S. Mack Physical Education Center (PEC) main gym.
 If you missed the deadline for ordering academic attire, there will be additional attire available during the scheduled academic attire and ticket distribution.
-If you are unable to pick up your academic attire during the scheduled distribution, your academic attire and tickets will be available for pick up one (1) hour prior to the commencement ceremony.
-Please check back after the start of the fall semester for updated information.
+If you are unable to pick up your academic attire during the scheduled distribution, your academic attire and tickets will be available for pickup one (1) hour prior to the commencement ceremony at the PEC, where all graduates will be lining up.
+Please check back during the fall semester for updated information.